While not always funny in the moment, humor is often found in some of the most heartbreaking moments of our love lives over time.

 The humor is mercilessly pointed out by our daughters, who mischievously (and a tad sadistically) remind me it was our own fault—we got engaged and married a year later on April Fool's Day.
 An unintended time-release prank, if there ever was one.

 It's comforting to remember your disastrous Valentine's Day experience this year is likely to be one of many funny stories paving the road to love.
+So find your bliss!
+Laugh, love, go get a romantic meal at your favorite vegetarian spot over candlelight.
 After all, there's a reason all's fair in both love and war.